 In 1977 we couldn't see the mountains for the trees; whereas today all three volcanoes (Mount Rainier, Mount Adams, Mount Saint Helens) were splendidly in view and the trees were few and far between.

 It was a sobering thought to return to an area that was totally changed by the ravages of Nature.
 And it was likewise exciting to have been a part of the history of Mount Saint Helens' historical impact in Washington State.

 For more information on the Norway Pass hike, go to the Washington Trails Association.
 For more information on the National Monument, go to Mount Saint Helens National Monument.
 Also, be sure to check out Jeff's Mount Saint Helens Gallery on Istockphoto.

-A limited selection of my National Park images are available as prints in my National Parks Gallery on Fine Art America.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
 Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.